 The word collagen is derived from the Greek word for glue.
 It is the glue that holds the body together and it accounts for 25-35% of the total protein content in our body.
 Collagen has an immense amount of amino acids that make it up – it’s a huge molecule.
 The largest number of these amino acids are glycine, which we will get into in a minute.
 Amino acids are the building blocks of protein and the building blocks of the body.
 Here’s a simple rule of thumb.
 Meat products like broth will rebuild and regenerate, vegetables will cleanse and detox.
 It’s obviously not that simple and there is cross over, but when you’re building and repairing your gut, broth is our go to.

-Gelatine is basically denatured collagen.
-When we cook collagen, we get gelatine (I know you’ve all been wondering what the difference was, right?).
-Our society loves gelatine in its most highly processed forms, in our skin care and injected into wrinkled faces.
-Gelatine is a hydrophilic colloid.
+Gelatin is basically denatured collagen.
+When we cook collagen, we get gelatin (I know you’ve all been wondering what the difference was, right?).
+Our society loves gelatin in its most highly processed forms, in our skin care and injected into wrinkled faces.
+Gelatin is a hydrophilic colloid.
 That means it is a molecule that attracts fluid, and it actually attracts digestive juices and aids digestion.
-Gelatine is also protein sparing, meaning you will absorb more of the protein you consume.
-Finally, gelatine promotes the secretion of hydrochloric acid (HCL) – this gorgeous acid that would be bad anywhere else but great in our gut.
+Gelatin is also protein sparing, meaning you will absorb more of the protein you consume.
+Finally, gelatin promotes the secretion of hydrochloric acid (HCL) – this gorgeous acid that would be bad anywhere else but great in our gut.
 Many gut problems such as reflux and indigestion arise from not having enough HCL.

-Before I get into the amino acids that make up collagen and gelatine, I want to have a quick look at bones that go into your broth.
+Before I get into the amino acids that make up collagen and gelatin, I want to have a quick look at bones that go into your broth.